garyfleming/bio-etc/unwritten-abstracts.md

 During this session, you'll learn to use Example Mapping; a simple and quick technique for effective results.

+### Session Outline.

+The session usually runs as follows:

+* A brief (interactive) conversation about shared understanding and alignment in teams, and the problems we see when they don't exist.
+(5-10 minutes)
+* A very brief introduction to user stories, (3-5 minutes)
+* An introduction to example mapping and how it's used (Stories, Rules, Examples, Questions) (5 minutes)
+* In groups, get people to come up with their first examples for a given Rule.
+(10-15 minutes)
+* As a whole, discuss what worked and what felt weird.
+Feedback.
+(3-5 minutes)
+* In the same groups, get people to generate new Rules, Stories, and Questions, as well as examples.
+Encourage them to try new Example formats.
+This ends in a completed Map.
+(15 minutes).
+* As a whole, discuss the characteristics of a Map (too big, too many questions etc).
+(10 minutes)
+* Have half the people switch to another group, to see how they can quickly share knowledge, and question the map.
+(10 minutes.)
+* Conclusion and questions (until done.)

 ---

 ## Collaboration Techniques with Example Mapping